 - Alternatively creating a stoma (bringing the open section of bowel onto the skin)

 Right hemicolectomy involves removal of the caecum, ascending and proximal transverse colon.

 Left hemicolectomy involves removal of the distal transverse and descending colon.

 High anterior resection involves removing the sigmoid colon (may be called a sigmoid colectomy).

 Low anterior resection involves removing the sigmoid colon and upper rectum but sparing the lower rectum and anus.

 Abdomino-perineal resection (APR) involves removing the rectum and anus (plus or minus the sigmoid colon) and suturing over the anus.
 It leaves the patient with a permanent colostomy.

 Hartmann’s procedure is usually an emergency procedure that involves the removal of the rectosigmoid colon and creation of an colostomy.
 The rectal stump is sutured closed.
 The colostomy may be permanent or reversed at a later date.
 Common indications are acute obstruction by a tumour, or significant diverticular disease.

-There are a long list of potential complication of surgery for bowel cancer:
+There is a long list of potential complications of surgery for bowel cancer: